ccjmne/blog/content/posts/javascript-generator-function.md

-Alright, it's good to know, but I was only messing with you: I'm yet to develop the need for an infinite sequence that isn't served just as well by a simple mutable `number` counter.
+Alright, it's good to know, but I was only messing with you: I'm yet to develop the need for an infinite sequence that isn't served just as well by a simple mutable `number` counter or some other mechanism entirely.

-There's however [one
+There was however still [one
 time](https://github.com/vJechsmayr/JavaScriptAlgorithms/pull/142) that I
 figured would call for a generator `function*`.
-It's not the code that runs fastest, but it's the one that is most elegant[^elegant]—though I welcome challenges to that claim.
+It wasn't the code that ran the fastest, but the most elegant[^elegant] one—though I welcome challenges to that claim.

 [^elegant]: Elegance is subjective, but 3 measly statements with no mutable variables has got to beat alternatives!
 In reality, these acrobatics could otherwise be replaced by `Array#flat`, though that one only arrived with `ES10`.

-It's implementing a solution to [Reshape the Matrix](https://leetcode.com/problems/reshape-the-matrix), <abbr title="Online coding challenges platform">LeetCode</abbr>'s challenge `#566`, despite the typo in my PR referring to `#556`, which reads:
+It was implementing a solution to [Reshape the Matrix](https://leetcode.com/problems/reshape-the-matrix), <abbr title="Online coding challenges platform">LeetCode</abbr>'s challenge `#566`, despite the typo in my PR referring to `#556`, which reads: